Research and innovation are core functions for Georgetown University Medical Center

 - Find tools to strengthen your research proposals and grant applications.

 - Apply technology-based resources to support research activity and the publication of research outcomes.

 - Dahlgren Memorial Library provides resources to support your research activities.
 In addition, Dahlgren librarians are available to consult with faculty on the use of Dahlgren resources.

 - Submit space and shared resources requests to the GUMC Space Committee

 In addition to the information presented here, we recommend that you consult the Research main page for GUMC for more information.
 You may also view upcoming events and program applications that may aid you in your research on our events page.

-- Please see the Research Continuity and COVID-19 Box Folder that OFAA has created to keep track of articles, announcements, and resources.
+- Please review the COVID-19 Resources for Faculty.
+You can also review the Research Continuity and COVID-19 Box Folder that OFAA has created to keep track of articles, announcements, and resources.
 If you have something that you think should be added to the box folder, please contact Karen.Bokoski@georgetown.edu.